 Corn Harvest Quality Report

-This Harvest Report is based on 627 yellow commodity corn samples taken from defined areas within 12 of the top corn-producing and exporting states.
-Inbound samples were collected from local grain elevators to observe quality at the point of origin and to provide representative information about the variability of the quality characteristics across the diverse geographic regions.
+The 2019/2020 Harvest Report is based on 623 yellow corn samples taken from defined areas within 12 of the top corn-producing and exporting states.
+Inbound samples were collected from local grain elevators to measure and analyze quality at the point of origin and to provide representative information about the variability of the quality characteristics across the diverse geographic regions.

-The sampling areas in the 12 states are divided into three general groupings that are labeled Export Catchment Areas (ECAs).
+The sampling areas in the 12 states are divided into three general groupings labeled Export Catchment Areas (ECAs).
 These three ECAs are identified by the three major pathways to export markets:

-2. The Pacific Northwest (PNW) ECA includes areas exporting corn through Pacific Northwest and California ports; and
+The Pacific Northwest ECA includes areas exporting corn through Washington, Oregon and California ports; and

-3. The Southern Rail ECA comprises areas generally exporting corn to Mexico by rail from inland subterminals.
+The Southern Rail ECA comprises areas generally exporting corn to Mexico by rail from inland port terminals.

-Sample test results are reported at the U.S. Aggregate level and for each of the three ECAs, providing a general perspective on the geographic variability of U.S. corn quality.
+Test results from the sample analysis are reported at the U.S. Aggregate level and for each of the three ECAs, providing a general perspective on the geographic variability of U.S. corn quality.

 The quality characteristics of the corn identified at harvest establish the foundation for the quality of the grain ultimately arriving at the export customers’ doors.
-However, as corn passes through the U.S. marketing system, it is mingled with corn from other locations; aggregated into trucks, barges, and rail cars; and stored, loaded, and unloaded several times.
-Therefore, the quality and condition of the corn changes between the initial market entry and the export elevator.
-For this reason, the Harvest Report should be considered carefully in tandem with the Corn Export Cargo Quality Report that will follow early in 2020.
+However, as corn passes through the U.S. marketing system, it is mingled with corn from other locations; aggregated into trucks, barges and railcars; and stored, loaded and unloaded several times.
+Therefore, the quality and condition of the corn change between the initial market entry and the export elevator.
+For this reason, the 2019/2020 Harvest Report should be considered carefully in tandem with the Council’s 2019/2020 Corn Export Cargo Quality Report, which will follow early in 2020.
 As always, the quality of an export cargo of corn is established by the contract between buyer and seller, and buyers are free to negotiate any quality factor important to them.

 Corn Export Cargo Quality Report